pszujewski/ostep/README.md

 # Concurrency

 Threads have their own PCs (program counters) from which instructions are fetched.
-A multi-threaded program has more than one poin of execution.
+A multi-threaded program has more than one point of execution.
 Each thread is like a separate process, except they all share the same address space and thus can access the same data.
 The state of a thread is similar to that of a process: each thread has a PC and it's own registers state.
 Context switches between threads can take place.
 Each thread must have its own stack.

 Why threads?
 Multi-threaded programs take advantage of parallelism, or the task of splitting up work in a process across two or more CPUs to allow work to be done in parallel.
 You also might want to avoid progress due to slow I/O.